 3. Observability 👓

 Try as we (and any other company might) there are just some times that the data Just (doesn’t) Work™.
-In the event of this, your reverse ETL vendor should alert you quickly, help you understand what’s gone wrong and how to fix it.
+In the event of this, your reverse ETL vendor should alert you quickly, and help you understand what’s gone wrong and how to fix it.
+Ideally, they should help you stay ahead of data surprises with warehouse-centric observability so your data teams can sync data into downstream business tools with confidence (and without all the bug smashing).

 To confidently help you fix data issues, this means the best reverse ETL tools must offer the following five observability features.

-Alerting.
-Your reverse ETL tool shouldn’t just limit to alerts for failures, but include them for invalid and rejected records and general error messages to help you take proactive action to fix issues before they cause major breaks.
-These alerts should be available quickly via email, as well as Slack, when something goes wrong.
+1. Alerting.
+Your reverse ETL tool shouldn’t just limit alerts for failures.
+It should include them for invalid and rejected records as well as general error messages to help you take proactive action to fix issues before they cause major breaks.
+These alerts should be available quickly via email and Slack when something goes wrong.

-Integration with your favorite monitoring tools.
-Your reverse ETL vendor should meet your stack where it is, and this includes easily integrating with your favorite monitoring tools (e.g. Opsgenie, PagerDuty, Datadog, etc.).
+2. Integration with your favorite monitoring tools.
+Your reverse ETL vendor should meet your stack where it is, and this includes easily integrating with your favorite monitoring tools (e.g., Opsgenie, PagerDuty, Datadog, or even Slack).
 This could be via a native integration, or through other levers such as webhooks and ensuring logs can be parsed by those systems.

-Detailed logging.
+3. Detailed logging.
 You should be able to easily reference and understand what records failed and why, as well as which were successfully synced so you can feel confident your data has synced correctly or quickly troubleshoot any issues you’re alerted to.
+Logs should be compatible with SQL so you can query them with the tools you already have, including BI tools, SQL clients, and data testing frameworks like Great Expectations or dbt.
+These should live in your data warehouse for easy analysis.

-Usage audit logs.
-You should be able to track all usage of your reverse ETL tool from the user level, and understand exactly who’s made any changes to models or sync configurations and when.
+4. Usage audit logs.
+You should be able to track all usage of your reverse ETL tool from the business user level and understand exactly who’s made any changes to models or sync configurations and when.
 This includes any changes made by vendor support teams.

 4. Security & regulatory compliance 🔒